Christopher Center, Room 266

 Rachael.Muszkiewicz (at) valpo.edu

-Professor Muszkiewicz joined the Valparaiso University faculty in the summer of 2010.
-She is part of the Research Services team, which coordinates the library’s marketing, outreach, and programming.
-She creates or curates the majority of displays and exhibits in the Christopher Center.
-Additionally, she teaches library instruction and is the library liaison for Classics, Foreign Language & Literature, and Sociology & Criminology.
+Professor Muszkiewicz joined the Valparaiso University faculty in 2010.
+She coordinates the library’s marketing, outreach, and programming, and creates or curates the majority of displays and exhibits in the Christopher Center.
+Additionally, she teaches library instruction and is the library liaison for Greek & Roman Studies, World Languages & Cultures, and Sociology & Criminology.

 Prior to joining the Christopher Center, Prof. Muszkiewicz finished her library and information science degree with a certificate in archival administration at Wayne State University.
 Prof. Muszkiewicz has a background in archaeology and anthropology and has archaeological experience both in the field and in the laboratory.

 Areas of research interest include library outreach and marketing, displays and exhibits, librarian accessibility, humor in the library, and information literacy.